pandodao/developers.pando.im/docs/guide/getting-started.md

 But currently, you haven't interacted with Pando Protocols yet.
 Before we start, let's take a look at the basic concepts of Pando Protocols, which will help you understand how Pando Protocols work.

-If you are not familiar with how Pando manages assets in a decentralized way, you may want to read [MTG](./understand-mtg) first.

 If you would like to know about the restful APIs Pando provides, visit [Call API](./call-apis).
 To put it simply, we will use `curl` to interact with these APIs.

 If you want to know how to interact with Pando by sending transactions, visit [Invoke Actions](./invoke-actions).

+If you are not familiar with how Pando manages assets in a decentralized way, you may want to read [MTG](./understand-mtg).

 If you want to know how to fill the transfer and redirect to supported wallets in a web browser, visit [Redirect to Wallets](./redirect-to-wallets).